thatboringcoder/SQUADBYTE-S-FED-25/README.md

 * **Elevated Moms &amp; Maternity** – The maternity category has been moved higher on the page and presented with a compelling banner and call‑to‑action.
 The new design brings expectant mothers’ products into view faster while maintaining a clean aesthetic.

-* **Featured Parenting Blogs** – Instead of burying the FirstCry Parenting content, the prototype features a **Top Blogs** section with embedded videos.
-Surfacing engaging parenting content encourages learning and deepens user engagement.
+* **Featured Parenting Blogs** – To better integrate the FirstCry Parenting platform, the prototype now showcases a **Featured Blogs** section with curated articles.
+Each card links to informative articles on topics such as raising Generation Beta kids, healthy snack ideas and baby name inspiration.
+This replacement of the earlier vlog section makes the page lighter and more relevant to readers.

-* **Priority Delivery Call‑out** – To improve conversion and customer satisfaction, a promotional block advertises an **priority delivery option** on selected products.
-By explicitly calling out faster shipping, customers know they can get essentials in a hurry.
+* **Prime Delivery Call‑out** – A promotional block highlights **Prime Delivery**, an upgraded shipping option that offers faster and more reliable delivery on select items.
+Clear messaging helps customers understand the benefit and increases conversion.

 ## Running the Prototype